 - Avoid overfertilizing, especially with fertilizer that is high in nitrogen.
 One or two fertilizations per year should be enough to keep your lawn green.

-- Stay away from chemicals that harm earthworms: Some pesticides and fungicides can severely damage the earthworm population.
+- Stay away from chemicals that harm earthworms in your yard: Some pesticides and fungicides can severely damage the earthworm population.

-- Mow regularly, following the one-third rule: Don’t cut your grass shorter than one-third of its height at each mow.
+- Regularly mow your lawn, following the one-third rule: Don’t cut your grass shorter than one-third of its height at each mow.

 - Test your soil every three to five years.
 Check with your cooperative extension service about local labs that will analyze your soil.

 Absolutely.
 Dethatching and aerating help your lawn in similar ways, but they provide different benefits.
-Dethatching rakes up the mat of organic matter that impedes the flow of nutrients, whereas aeration removes cores of soil to relieve soil compaction and gives roots space to grow.
+Dethatching rakes up clumps of organic matter that impede the flow of nutrients, while aeration removes cores of soil to relieve soil compaction and gives roots space to grow.

 If your soil is not compacted but has a thick layer of thatch, you may only need to dethatch and not aerate.
 Likewise, if your soil is compacted but you don’t have a thick layer of thatch, you may only need to aerate and not dethatch.

 If your lawn has both compacted soil and a thick layer of thatch, you’ll want to aerate and dethatch.